WulfTheGod/AWSVanityService/README.md

 - Filters out problematic words and patterns
 - Reduces the set to ~13k words for bundle size and runtime limits

-The output is `src/data/english-words.json` with precomputed mappings.
-Runtime lookups are O(1).
+The output is `src/data/english-words.json` with precomputed mappings for fast runtime lookups.

 ### Runtime Limitation